amitxv/PC-Tuning/docs/post-install.md

     taskkill /f /im smartscreen.exe && del /f /q C:\Windows\System32\smartscreen.exe
     ```

-- You can use Task Manager to check for residual bloatware that is running in the background and possibly create an issue on the repository to let me know that it should be removed
+- You can use Task Manager to check for residual bloatware that is running in the background and possibly create an issue on the repository so that it can be reviewed

 ## Install 7-Zip